kalekdev/uni/semester-1/analysis-1/notes.typ

 / Definition - Extrema: The maximum (minimum) of $f: X -> RR$ is defined as the value $f(m)$ of the point $m in X$ such that $forall x in X, f(x) <= (>=) f(m)$.
 Bounded functions (and therefore any continuous function with a compact domain) have both a maximum and minimum over their domain.

-/ Definition - Uniform Continuity: This is a stricter definition of $epsilon delta$ continuity, where *the same* $delta$ satisfies the $epsilon$ error interval for all points:
+/ Definition - Uniform Continuity: This is a stricter definition of $epsilon delta$ continuity, where $delta$ satisfies the *the same* $epsilon$ error interval for all points:
 $
   f: X -> Y\
   forall epsilon > 0 exists delta | forall x_1, x_2 in X, abs(x_1 - x_2) < delta => abs(f(x_1) - f(x_2)) < epsilon
 $
+- Generally, uniform means the same $epsilon$ and $delta$ applies to all points in the domain (see uniform convergence), all points are continuous / converge at the same rate.
 - An example of a continuous but not uniformly continuous function is $x^2: RR -> [0, oo)$ and $e^x: RR -> (0, oo)$ - they become nearly vertical as $x$ increases, meaning that $delta -> 0$ to satisfy the entire domain, which is not allowed as $delta > 0$.
 Allowing a different $delta$ for each point (normal continuity) is however allowed.
 Non-uniform continuity can be proved by choosing $x_2 = x_1 + delta/2$ and showing that $abs(f(x_1) - f(x_2))<epsilon$ doesn't hold true $forall x_1 in X$, a proof by contradiction.
 - A continuous function on a *compact* domain is *uniformly* continuous.
-Intuition: It has a maximum and minimum, therefore we can choose a $delta > 0$ which satisfies the epsilon interval for all points.
+Intuition: It is bounded and has a maximum and minimum, therefore we can choose a $delta > 0$ which satisfies the epsilon interval for all points.

 / Definition - Bernoulli's Inequality: This states that:
 $